michiya/azure-storage-logging/README.rst

     The *zip_compression* specifies the necessity for compressing every outdated log file in zip format before putting it in the container.

+    The *max_connections* specifies a maximum number of parallel connections to use when the blob size exceeds 64MB.
+    Set to 1 to upload the blob chunks sequentially.
+    Set to 2 or more to upload the blob chunks in parallel, and this uses more system resources but will upload faster.

+    The *max_retries* specifies a number of times to retry upload of blob chunk if an error occurs.

+    The *retry_wait* specifies sleep time in secs between retries.

     The only two formatters ``%(hostname)s`` and ``%(process)d`` are acceptable as a part of the *filename* or the *container*.
 You can save